Gibbons-Lab/isb_course_2021/docs/models/talk.md

 ---

-The goal of FBA is to *reduce* the flux space to a *biologically relevant* one.
+The goal of FBA is to *reduce* the overall flux space to a *biologically relevant* one.

 ---